Maryland Drug Lawyer

 Charges regarding drug-related offenses that include violence can seriously affect your future.
 Please call (301) 761-4842 for a free consultation with an attorney regarding your case.

 Maryland Drug Law

-A total of 47,633 people were arrested in 2010 for drug charges in Maryland, outlined primarily in Md.
-Code Crim.
-Law ß 5-602 through 5-606.
+A total of 47,633 people were arrested in 2010 for drug charges in Maryland, as defined under criminal code § 5-602 through § 5-606 of the Code of Maryland.
 The highest percentage of arrests was for marijuana charges — about 56 percent.
 Opium and cocaine accounted for a further 38 percent.
-Only about 19 percent of all arrests throughout Maryland were for sale or manufacture, which are typically treated more seriously during sentencing compared to simple possession.
+Only about 19 percent of all drug arrests throughout Maryland were for sale or manufacture, which are typically treated more seriously during sentencing compared to simple possession.

 Possession of Marijuana in Maryland

 While possession of any drug in Maryland can be a serious charge, possession of marijuana is one of the least strictly enforced.
-Under CR 5-601(a)(1), it is illegal to possess marijuana, and the potential sentence depends on the amount in your possession at the time of your arrest:
+Under § 5-601(a)(1), it is illegal to possess marijuana, and the penalty for violating this law depends on the amount in your possession at the time of your arrest:

 - Possession of 10 grams or more – $1,000.00 fine, one year imprisonment

 - Possession of less than 10 grams – $500.00 fine, 90 days imprisonment

 A Maryland drug lawyer can always dispute drug possession charges, especially if there is evidence to suggest that the amount listed in your charges is inaccurate.
 Maryland also punishes offenders of § 5-601(a)(2), which stipulates a $1,000.00 fine and one year of imprisonment for those that obtain marijuana by fraud.

 Possession of Other Drugs in Maryland